Pelosi reversal on Capitol dinner shows perils for Democrats in coronavirus era

 Hammill noted that the offices of the Capitol architect and the House’s attending physician oversaw the lying in state of the late Justice Ruth Bader Ginsburg and civil rights icon John Lewis.
 Both events were held during the pandemic, and neither resulted in any known covid-19 cases, Hammill said.

 Still, the issue has been a sensitive one for House Democrats, who are loath to criticize the speaker publicly — even while many privately complain.
-Asked about the optics of Friday’s incident, Rep. Hakeem Jeffries of New York, the fourth-ranking House Democrat, walked away briskly.
+Asked about the optics of Friday’s incident, Rep. Hakeem Jeffries of New York, the fifth-ranking House Democrat, walked away briskly.
 “You know I’ve got no comment on that — a big ‘no comment,’ ” he said.

 Rep. Jim McGovern (D-Mass.) added that “I don’t know enough about that” to comment.
 “I’m not invited to any dinner,” he said.